VinAIResearch/PhoNER_COVID19/README.md

-## COVID-19 named entity recognition for Vietnamese
+## COVID-19 Named Entity Recognition for Vietnamese

 PhoNER_COVID19 is a dataset for recognizing COVID-19 related named entities in Vietnamese, consisting of 35K entities over 10K sentences.
 We define 10 entity types with the aim of extracting key information related to COVID-19 patients, which are especially useful in downstream applications.
 In general, these entity types can be used in the context of not only the COVID-19 pandemic but also in other future epidemics: